prajwalmali/AutoWhatsApp/README.md

 ✅ Messages are dynamic means they contain names of each contact you provide and can be changed according to your data like location, college name, company name, etc. This makes the message specific to the receiver.

+✅ Send one same message dynamically to list of contacts or send separate dynamic message to respective contact in the name column.
+Your choice.

 ✅ Can be used for spamming your **BEST** friend.
 You can but please don't.
 (If you are reading this you know what I will do if You spam me)

 ✅ Colorful CLI/UI.
 (Command Line Interface)/(User Interface)